-The team compared the brains of Einstein‘s brain with 85 people who have already been described in the literature and found that, indeed, physicist receive a special body.
+The team compared the brains of Einstein‘s brain with 85 people who have already been described in the literature and found that, indeed, physicists receive a special body.
 Although his brain was normal size (weighing 1,230 grams), several regions showed additional convolution and folds unseen in other subjects.
-For example, regions in the left side of the brain, sensory perception and control that facilitates face and tongue were much higher than usual.
-Also pre-frontal cortex – the region associated with planning, attention and perseverance in difficult times – was much higher than other brains.
+For example, regions in the left side of the brain, sensory perception, and control that facilitates face and tongue were much higher than usual.
+Also pre-frontal cortex – the region associated with planning, attention, and perseverance in difficult times – was much higher than other brains.

-Falk points out that Einstein growing environment is as important in understanding the brain and its brilliant physicist.
+Falk points out that Einstein’s growing environment is as important in understanding the brain and its brilliant physicist.
 The researcher reports that Albert Einstein‘s parents wanted to grow, encouraging them to be independent and creative.
-They have not only sustained scientific effort, but also in music, financing and piano and violin lessons.
-Falk argues that brain regions associated physicist was highly developed musical talent.
+They have not only sustained scientific effort but also in music, financing, and piano and violin lessons.
+Falk argues that brain regions associated with the physicist were highly developed musical talent.

-Researchers in the following research intends to compare Einstein‘s brain with that of other talented physicists to see if unusual features are found in other minds.
+Researchers in the following research intend to compare Einstein‘s brain with that of other talented physicists to see if unusual features are found in other minds.